 Explore culture and history in Chamberlain

 If you're looking for a way to break up the journey across I-90 and discover some hidden gems, stopping in Chamberlain is a great option.
 Located on the scenic Missouri River, this city has a lot to offer with its landmarks and museums.

 Here, you can rest and unwind before the action-packed leg of your road trip.
-Howard Johnson by Wyndham in the nearby town of Oacoma is a great base for your adventure in this area and offers a more reasonable price than hotels in Rapid City.
+Baymont by Wyndham Oacoma in the nearby town of Oacoma is a great base for your adventure in this area and offers a more reasonable price than hotels in Rapid City.

 With its location just off I-90, this hotel has easy access to all the major attractions in Chamberlain.
 The famous 50 feet tall Dignity Statue, depicts an Indigenous woman and is about a short drive away, offering majestic views of the Missouri River below.